Kieharper/PythonProjects/README.md

 **IOC_Checker.py**

-Used to check IOC's such as IP reputation and File Hashes for AV detections and types.
+Used to check IPs for IP reputation or File Hashes for AV detections and malware information.

 Please ensure you replace **"< API Key >"** with the relevant API key.